 - Medicare: some countries such as the UK, Ireland, New Zealand, Sweden, the Netherlands, Finland, Italy, Belgium, Norway, Slovenia, Malta have signed bilateral agreements with Australia.
 Nationals of these countries can benefit from Medicare.
 However, coverage is lower than that provided to Australian citizens, which means Medicare only covers essential care.

 Here’s a quick update on the current situation (as of September 7, 2021):

 New South Wales

-You can enter NSW if you are coming from ACT, SA, TAS.
-For other states and territories you have to follow the instructions for relevant states or territories that you have been to in the previous 14 days.
-Those rules can be found on the NSW state website.
+You can enter NSW if you are coming from all other states but you will need to complete a travel declaration when entering from certain states.
+The rules can be found on the NSW state website.

 The Tas e-travel registration is compulsory for all arrivals from any state or territory.
 Tasmania’s border entry conditions depend on where each traveller has spent time in the 14 days prior to their day of arrival in Tasmania.
 Always check the travel alerts on the TAS website.

 All interstate arrivals must complete a G2G PASS declaration to enter WA.
 Travel is permitted into and around WA from interstate and New Zealand, depending on where travellers have come from and who they’ve had contact with in the 14 days prior to travel.
 Depending on where they are travelling from, interstate travellers are permitted to enter WA, subject to strict conditions.

 All travellers must complete the Cross Border Travel Registration form on the SA Police website prior to their travel to South Australia.

 Any person arriving from the Australian Capital Territory, New South Wales or Vic is currently prohibited from entering South Australia.